sophiadouglas/herbaLook/README.md

 [https://herbalook.neuon-kuching.com/](https://herbalook.neuon-kuching.com/)

 ## Usage
-- Upload a plant image (either herbarium or field domain) and get up to Top-50 prediction results from 997 plant species.
+- Upload a plant image (field domain) and get up to Top-50 prediction results from 997 plant species
 - View the similarity scores between the uploaded image and the herbarium dictionary (dataset/herbaria collection) *note that classifications by HFTL models are based on similarity scores instead of probabilities*
 - Analyze the HFTL model's prediction through the Class Activation Map visualizations